Did Trump unsettle Russia and China? Let's hope so

 My sense, though, is that we cannot expect China to help with North Korea under any circumstances except possibly (1) the prospect of Japan and/or South Korea developing nuclear weapons or (2) the conviction that Kim Jong Un is crazy.
 The status quo is agreeable enough to China.
 It keeps the U.S. off balance in the region and avoids the collapse of a more or less friendly regime, the resulting influx of refugees to China, and the reunification of the Korean peninsula on unfriendly terms.

 I doubt that Kim Jong Un is crazy or that the Chinese view him as such.
-All of his moves that we know about have been rationale and, indeed, have promoted his interests which are (1) staying in power and (2) confronting a hostile world from a position of strength.
+All of his moves that we know about have been rational and, indeed, have promoted his interests which are (1) staying in power and (2) confronting a hostile world from a position of strength.

 If anything, he seems more rationale than his predecessors.
 North Korea’s nuclear program has made great advances under his leadership.
 Some attribute this to the fact that, unlike his father, he tolerates failure by his scientists.
 He thus enables his scientists to take risks.
 This, in turn, produces rewards in the form of a nuclear program that’s ahead of schedule.